sonicle/sonicle-webtop5-gate/README.md

 The Makefile has 5 possible targets: clone, update, clean, build and deploy.

-Start cloning all the WebTop5 repositories with 'gmake clone'.\s\s Then you periodically run 'gmake update' to fetch changes.
+Start cloning all the WebTop5 repositories with 'gmake clone'.
+Then you periodically run 'gmake update' to fetch changes.

-To build all the components, run 'gmake build' and wait for all the components to be built.\s\s You may see warning or errors during this stage: if the build continues, don't mind them.
+To build all the components, run 'gmake build' and wait for all the components to be built.
+You may see warning or errors during this stage: if the build continues, don't mind them.

 You may now create the deployment war with 'gmake deploy'.